All Episodes

 Not without, as I said, risks.

-You know, do the people of Israel and the rest of the region deserve to live in peace without the threat of a nuclear armed Iran with the lunatics that run this that have that have run this country and terrorize the entire region for how many years now?
+Do the people of Israel and the rest of the region deserve to live in peace without the threat of a nuclear-armed Iran with the lunatics that run this, that have run this country and terrorized the entire region for how many years now?

 You know, there's an argument to be made.